trimble-oss/devguide/content/innersource/introduction.md

 6. Setup a project tracking to allow people to report and track issues/suggestions for your project.
 Follow the guidance on [project tracking](/innersource/project-tracking/).

-Remember to check out the [implementation checklist](/innersource/implementation-checklist/) for more detailed steps and the other documents within the Guidelines folder for more specific detail on the different InnerSource concepts.
+Remember to check out the [implementation checklist](/innersource/implementation-checklist/) for more detailed steps and the rest of this section for more specific detail on the different InnerSource concepts.

 ## Resources